Career Timeline of Katie Porter: Major Achievements and Milestones

 In 2015, Katie Porter consulted for Ocwen.

-2016: Published "Modern Consumer Law" Textbook
+2016: Published "Modern Consumer Law"

-In 2016, Katie Porter's textbook "Modern Consumer Law" was published, addressing consumer laws in light of Dodd-Frank and the Consumer Financial Protection Bureau.
+In 2016, Katie Porter's textbook 'Modern Consumer Law' was published, addressing consumer laws in light of Dodd-Frank and the Consumer Financial Protection Bureau.

 April 2017: Announced Candidacy for Congress

-In May 2018, Politico reported that Democrats were confident they would oust Walters, Porter stated that "Orange County families are very concerned about what Donald Trump is doing" and "Mimi Walters votes with Trump over and over and over again."
+In May 2018, Politico reported that Democrats were confident they would oust Mimi Walters, with Katie Porter stating Orange County families were concerned about Donald Trump and that Walters voted with him repeatedly.

-June 2018: Advanced to the General Election
+June 2018: Advanced to General Election

 November 6, 2018: General Election Against Mimi Walters

 On November 15, 2018, the Associated Press called the race for Katie Porter, marking the first Democratic victory in the district since its 1953 creation.
-Following her win, Porter pledged to reform campaign finance laws and highlighted her refusal of corporate PAC donations in her campaign.

-2018: Stopped accepting corporate PAC donations
+2018: No corporate PAC donations

 March 2019: Questioned Wells Fargo CEO Tim Sloan